nottrobin/maas-docs/en/installconfig-package-install.md

 apt-cache search maas
 ```

 The 'maas' metapackage is the recommended way to install MAAS.
-See the [Introduction](index.md#key-components-and-colocation-of-all-services) for more detail on colocating all services on a single host.
+See the [Introduction](index.md#heading--key-components-and-colocation-of-all-services) for more detail on colocating all services on a single host.

 High availability with MAAS involves installing multiple region controllers and/or multiple rack controllers.
 See [MAAS HA](manage-ha.md).

-## Package repositories
+<h2 id="heading--package-repositories">Package repositories</h2>

 While MAAS is available in the normal Ubuntu archives, the available packages may be lagging behind non-archive, but still stable, versions.
 To install a newer stable version the following PPA can be used: